2raj2raj/bitcoin-educational-content/courses/eco204/en.md

 #### 6. The "Burner-preneurs"

 As the value of the currency erodes, new economic opportunities emerge, exploiting market distortions.
-These entrepreneurs, often dubbed "Burner-preneurs," can thrive by borrowing devalued currency to invest in tangible assets and then repaying their debts with even more devalued currency.
+These entrepreneurs, often referred to as "Burner-preneurs," can thrive by borrowing devalued currency to invest in tangible assets and then repay their debts with even more devalued currency.

 Weimar: "Speculation on inflation involved borrowing paper marks, converting them into goods and factories, and then repaying lenders with depreciated paper."